woocommerce/woocommerce/readme.txt

 * Enhanced Flat Rate shipping to give a flat rate to each shipping class
 * Made jquery UI optional and improved javascript
 * Javascript can be loaded in the footer
+* Reworked term ordering system to make it more flexible and easier to manage

 = 1.3 - 01/12/2011 =
 * Minor bug fixes + localisations